-All proposed EAAs documented in the home evaluation report must be reviewed by the OAAS Regional Office before proceeding.
+All proposed EAAs must be reviewed by the OAAS Regional Office before proceeding.

-Upon completion of any structural modification(s), the EAA assessor or OAAS must ensure that all specifications have been satisfactorily met before payment shall be made to the provider that completed the work.
+Upon completion of any structural modification(s), the EAA assessor must ensure that all specifications have been satisfactorily met before payment shall be made to the provider that completed the work.

-NOTE: If OAAS or the EAA assessor determines that he work of the EAA provider is substandard, the EAA provider who completed the work shall be responsible for the costs associated with bringing the work up to standard, including but not limited to materials, labor and costs of any subsequent inspections.
-If the substandard work is the result of the EAA assessor's home evaluation report, the EAA assessor shall be responsible for the associated costs indicated above.
+NOTE: Should the work be found to be substandard, the EAA provider who completed the work shall be responsible for the costs associated with bringing the work up to standard, including but not limited to materials, labor and costs of any subsequent inspections.

-The adaptation(s) must be accepted, fully delivered, installed and operational in the current POC year that it was approved, unless otherwise approved by OAAS or its designee.
+The adaptation(s), whether from an original claim, a corrected claim, a re-submitted or revised POC or claim, must be accepted, fully delivered, installed and operational in the current POC year that it was approved, unless otherwise approved by the OAAS or its designee.